-Our changing climate means that the UK is getting warmer.
-And with the warmer weather, comes an increasing number of parasites.
-Ticks are blood-sucking creepy crawlies which can cause a number of dangerous diseases in dogs.
-By knowing tick on dog symptoms and the symptoms of tick diseases, you can help protect your pup from these pesky parasites.
+Ticks are blood-sucking creepy crawlies which can transmit a number of dangerous diseases in dogs.
+By knowing the tick on dog symptoms and the symptoms of tick diseases, you can help protect your pup from these pesky parasites.

 How do dogs get ticks?